kippy-bing/cats-claw-knowledge-base/BENEFITS_USES.md

 ### Anti-microbial and Anti-fungal Activity
 Cat's Claw exhibits activity against various bacteria, viruses, and fungi.
 This makes it a potential adjunct in treating infections, though it should not replace conventional antimicrobial therapy without professional guidance.

+### Potential Anti-viral Effects
+Emerging research suggests that Cat's Claw may have direct antiviral properties, particularly against certain RNA viruses.
+Its alkaloids may interfere with viral replication, offering potential support during viral infections.
+However, more clinical studies are needed to confirm these effects.

 ### Digestive Health
 Traditionally, Cat's Claw has been used to soothe digestive issues, including gastritis, ulcers, and irritable bowel syndrome (IBS).
 Its anti-inflammatory properties may help calm the gastrointestinal tract.